GC-content: Within-genome variation

 The GC-ratio within a genome is found to be markedly variable.
 These variations in GC-ratio within the genomes of more complex organisms result in a mosaic-like formation with islet regions called isochores.
 This results in the variations in staining intensity in chromosomes.
 GC-rich isochores typically include many protein-coding genes within them, and thus determination of GC-ratios of these specific regions contributes to mapping gene-rich regions of the genome.

 Coding sequences

 Within a long region of genomic sequence, genes are often characterised by having a higher GC-content in contrast to the background GC-content for the entire genome.
-Evidence of GC ratio with that of length of the coding region of a gene has shown that the length of the coding sequence is directly proportional to higher G+C content.
+There is evidence that the length of the coding region of a gene is directly proportional to higher G+C content.
 This has been pointed to the fact that the stop codon has a bias towards A and T nucleotides, and, thus, the shorter the sequence the higher the AT bias.

 Comparison of more than 1,000 orthologous genes in mammals showed marked within-genome variations of the third-codon position GC content, with a range from less than 30% to more than 80%.